- Registration for the June 2019 beginners’ batch is now open! Please fill-out the form below to reserve your slot.

 - Club fees do not include cost of equipment purchase, tournament, and Dan exam fees – these are shouldered by individual members if interested.

-- Borrowing the shinai (bamboo sword) and other equipment for beginner practice is free for all beginners.
+- Borrowing the shinai (bamboo sword) and other equipment for beginner practice is FREE OF CHARGE for all beginners.

 - If you anticipate a prolonged break from practice, please inform us in advance so that you are not charged for missed months.